emotive-computing/Jensen-EDM-2019/README.md

 # Jensen-EDM-2019
-This repository is linked to a paper at EDM 2019 - "Generalizability of Sensor-Free Affect Detection Models in a Longitudinal Dataset of Tens of Thousands of Students"
+This repository is linked to a paper at EDM 2019 - "Generalizability of Sensor-Free Affect Detection Models in a Longitudinal Dataset of Tens of Thousands of Students" published at the 2019 Educational Data Mining Conference

-When this paper is published, a link will be posted here (Expected July 2019).
+You can find the paper at https://drive.google.com/file/d/19MVIAoCvFGb2rCUZyb5r4IdD0HAHLfEH/view.

 The main results are found in the Jupyter notebook and can run directly in the notebook.
 The code is written in Python 3.